worka-ai/anvil/docs/architecture/01-request-lifecycle.md

 ---
-slug: /anvil/developer-guide/request-lifecycle
+slug: /architecture/request-lifecycle
-title: 'Developer Guide: The Lifecycle of a Request'
+title: 'Deep Dive: The Lifecycle of a Request'
 description: A step-by-step walkthrough of how Anvil handles a PutObject (write) and GetObject (read) request.
-tags: [developer-guide, architecture, write-path, read-path, sharding, placement]
+tags: [architecture, deep-dive, write-path, read-path]
 ---

 # Chapter 11: The Lifecycle of a Request